ethanwheat/ethanwheat/README.md

 Software Developer & Undergraduate Student
 ------------------------------------------

-I'm a junior pursuing a computer science degree at the University of Kansas
+I'm a senior pursuing a computer science degree at the University of Kansas

 *   🌍  I'm based in Lawrence, Kansas
 *   ✉️  You can contact me at [ethanwheat@ku.edu](mailto:ethanwheat@ku.edu)